Skip to content

 Integration Checklist

-1. Create module file in infra/modules/
+1. Create module file in the appropriate stack's modules/ directory

-2. Add import to infra/__main__.py
+2. Add import to the stack's __main__.py

-4. Export outputs via pulumi.export()
+4. Export outputs via pulumi.export() if other stacks need the values

-6. Add tests in infra/tests/
+6. Add tests in the stack's tests/ directory

-7. Update documentation (this guide, pulumi-modules.md)
+7. Update documentation (this guide)

-Example: Adding to main.py
+Example: Adding to a Stack

 from modules.new_module import NewModule